 - Drive to Skutvik (north of Bodø), take the ferry to Svolvær via Skrova (ca. 3 hours), then drive 35 minutes to Lillevik.
 More risky in bad weather – and this ferry only operates in the summer.

 - Take the ferry from Bodø to Moskenes (ca. 3 hours), drive 2 hours to Lillevik.
-You will drive through most of Lofoten, so plan to stop many times.
+Quite long ferry ride on the open sea, without much to see along the way.
+You will drive through most of Lofoten afterwards, so plan to stop many times.

 - Take coastal ferry (Hurtigruten and Havila) to Svolvær (or Stamsund), drive 30-40 min to Gimsøy.